juicedata/juicefs/docs/en/guide/gateway.md

 For example, to set a refresh interval of 1 minute:

-`juicefs gateway xxxx xxxx    --refresh-iam-interval 1m`
+`JuiceFS S3 Gateway xxxx xxxx    --refresh-iam-interval 1m`

 ## Advanced features

-The core feature of JuiceFS Gateway is to provide the S3 API.
+The core feature of JuiceFS S3 Gateway is to provide the S3 API.
 Now, the support for the S3 protocol is comprehensive.
 Version 1.2 supports IAM and bucket event notifications.
 Advanced features require using the `mc` command-line tool of the `RELEASE.2021-04-22T17-40-00Z` version.
 For the usage of these advanced features, see the [MinIO documentation](https://github.com/minio/minio/tree/e0d3a8c1f4e52bb4a7d82f7f369b6796103740b3/docs) or the `mc` command-line help information.

 If you are unsure about the available features or how to use a specific feature, you can append `-h` to a subcommand to view the help information.
 The sections below will introduce the supported advanced features with examples.